-Full Scale Load Testing: For each shaft size for which recognition is sought, a minimum of six single helix, full scale load tests shall be performed.
-If evaluation is sought for more than one helix size, there shall be at a minimum, one full scale load test per helix size.
-Testing shall include both compression and tension directions if both directions are being evaluated.
-The full-scale load tests may be performed in any soil type (i.e. clay, sand, or weathered bedrock).
-Two test piles shall be installed to at least 90 percent of the maximum installation torque; one with the smallest and one with the largest helix size.
-The remaining full-scale load tests may be installed to any torque acceptable to the testing agency with the intent of spreading installation torques throughout the installation torque range as much as practicable.
-Helix depths shall not be less than 5 feet (1.5 m) or to a depth needed to include a coupling, if couplings are included in the application.
+Full Scale Load Testing: A test plan describing the intended full-scale load testing shall be submitted to the evaluation agency for approval.
+A minimum of six full scale load tests shall be performed for each shaft size to be recognized.
+Two of the six shall be verification tests on foundations installed to at least 90 percent of the maximum installation torque.
+For single-helix foundation recognition, one of the verification foundations shall be tested with the smallest and one with the largest helix size.
+For recognition of multi-helix foundations, both verification tests shall be performed using the smallest multi-helix configuration offered.
+The four remaining full-scale load tests of each series shall be installed using a variety of helix size configurations and installation torques representative of the product range offered.
+Testing shall include both compression and tension directions if both directions are being evaluated, with a minimum of 6 tests in each load direction.

+The full-scale load tests may be performed in any soil type (i.e. clay, sand, or weathered bedrock) acceptable to the testing agency.
+Helix depths shall not be less than 5 feet (1.5 m), or a depth needed to include a coupling, if couplings are included in the application.
 Testing shall be performed in general agreement with ASTM D1143 and ASTM D3689, respectively, for compression and tension capacity determination.
-The ultimate pile capacity shall be determined using the net deflection at 10 percent of the helix diameter.
+The ultimate foundation capacity shall be determined using the net deflection at 10 percent of the helix diameter.
 Net deflection is defined as the total deflection minus the shaft elastic shortening or lengthening.

+Capacity determined by calculation: The capacity of certain of the elements may be determined by conventional analysis in lieu of testing.
+For these elements, the design loads shall be determined using the applicable provisions of the IRC, ASCE 7 and AISC 360, and analysis shall be in accordance with the applicable design standard.
+These elements include the HF cap and its connection to the supported structure, the shaft in pure compression and tension, the coupling and its connection to both upper and lower shaft sections, and the weld connecting the helix to the shaft.
+The axial compression capacity analyses shall account for any eccentricity due to manufacturing tolerances in the coupling, and to coupling rigidity.

+Analysis: Allowable ASD capacities for the structural elements (i.e., HF caps or brackets, connections, shafts, couplings, helices, welds, etc.) in the HF systems shall be based on engineering analysis incorporating the applicable safety factors described in the relevant codes and standards listed below, or equivalent, and in the relevant sections of this criteria.
+The material standards used for analysis of elements of the support systems described in this criteria, are those incorporated by reference in the IRC, and include AISC 360, ACI 318, ACI 530/TMS 402/ASCE 5, ANSI AWC NDS, AISI S100.

 DESIGN

-The HPF systems shall be designed to determine the allowable bearing capacities for the helical piles based on the appropriate ratings determined above in the field.
-The load bearing capacity of the helical pile depends partly on the bearing capacity of the various soils at the locations where the supported structures are situated, and partly on the capacity of the pile assembly itself.
-The soil bearing capacity is arrived at by applying the torque correlation factor to the torque required to install the pile in the soil at the structure location.
-The model of helical pile is chosen based on its capacity and the capacity of each element in the helical pile assembly to support the demand load from the supported structure.
-The installer then installs the helical pile until the required minimum depth and torque are reached.
+The load bearing capacity of the HF depends on the bearing capacity of the soil at the location where the supported structure is situated, and on the capacity of the foundation assembly itself.
+The HF systems shall be designed to support loads not exceeding their allowable bearing capacities based on analysis, testing in the lab, and testing in the field.
+The HF is chosen based on its capacity and the capacity of each element in the HF assembly to support the required (demand) load from the supported structure.